 The brain sciences are playing an increasingly powerful role in the development of the digital technologies that may augment everyday life in future years.
 ‘Neurotechnology’ is a broad field of brain-centred technical R&D. It includes advanced imaging systems for real-time brain monitoring and mining the mind via the collection of brain data, but also new and emerging brain stimulator systems that may have the capacity to influence brain activity.
-The possibilities associated with brain-machine interaction have begun to attract educational interest, raising significant concerns about how young people’s mental states may in the future be governed through neurotechnology.
+Along with new developments in data-driven ‘psycho-informatics’ in the field of psychology, the possibilities associated with brain-machine interaction have begun to attract educational interest, raising significant concerns about how young people’s mental states may in the future be governed through neurotechnology.

 The human brain has become the focus of intense interest across scientific, technical R&D, governmental, and commercial domains in recent years.
 Neuroscientific research into the brain itself has advanced significantly with the development and refinement of brain imaging neurotechnologies.
 Driven by massive research grants and private partnerships, huge teams of neuroscience experts associated with international projects—such as the US-led BRAIN (Brain Research through Advancing Innovative Neurotechnologies) Initiative and European Human Brain Project—have begun to visualize and build ‘wiring diagrams’ and computational models of the cells and neural circuits of the brain at a highly granular, neuromolecular level of detail and fidelity, all based on the collection and analysis of massive records of brain data.